-- Sports of baseball, basketball, cross country, football, golf, gymnastics soccer, softball, volleyball - a.
-Corrections/Additions/Errors prior to opening day of your respective sectional - (1) accepted with \$100 fine - Corrections/Additions/Errors on starting day of your respective sectional or after - (1) accepted with \$200 fine - (2) principal must certify the eligibility of individual to center school and IHSAA - (3) principal must notify a member of the IHSAA Staff no later than the next business day after discovery of the omission - (4) the school must promptly send a check to the IHSAA with written notification of the addition
+- a.
+Corrections/Additions/Errors prior to opening day of your respective sectional - (1) accepted with \$100 fine - b.
+Corrections/Additions/Errors on starting day of your respective sectional or after - (1) accepted with \$200 fine - (2) principal must certify the eligibility of individual to center school and IHSAA - (3) principal must notify a member of the IHSAA Staff no later than the next business day after discovery of the omission - (4) the school must promptly send a check to the IHSAA with written notification of the addition